 Existing research on the older population reveals that individuals of advanced age also struggle with food insecurity and may be particularly vulnerable, due to the negative health and nutrition implications of food insecurity.
-To better understand the complex relationships between food insecurity, older age, and other factors, Feeding America regularly partners with leading external organizations to release timely and relevant research on older adult and senior hunger.
+To better understand the complex relationships between food insecurity, older age and other factors, Feeding America regularly partners with leading external organizations to release timely and relevant research on hunger among older adults and seniors.

 In 2017, Feeding America produced The State of Senior Hunger and Health in America and partnered to release the study with the National Foundation to End Senior Hunger (NFESH).
 The findings revealed that in 2015, 5.4 million seniors (8.1% of the senior population) were food insecure, which represents a decrease from 2014 but remains substantially above the rate in 2007.
 Moreover, the current number of seniors who are food insecure is still more than double the number in 2001.
 State-level rates of food insecurity among seniors ranged from 2.9% in North Dakota to 15.6% in Louisiana.
 In terms of health, food-insecure seniors consumed fewer calories and lower quantities of key nutrients than food-secure seniors, and food insecurity among seniors was found to be associated with negative health conditions, such as depression, asthma, and high blood pressure.

 The State of Senior Hunger and Health in America serves as an update to two Spotlight studies on senior food insecurity that Feeding America and NFESH previously released together (Spotlight on Senior Hunger in 2013 and Spotlight on Senior Health in 2014).